ssurbhi560/ssurbhi560.github.io/_posts/2020-01-08-note-to-self-1.md

 **POOR TIME MANAGEMENT**

 All the the time complaining about not having enough time.
 But in reality I have more than enough time to do everything.
-If I would have planned my vacations properly and actually implemented that plan properly (saying this because I do invest a lot of my time and energy in making a routine but none in following it) I could have done a lot till now.
+If I would have planned my vacations properly and actually implemented that plan properly (saying this because I do invest a lot of my time and energy in making a routine but none in following it) I could have done a lot by now.

 **SOCIAL MEDIA AND OTHER DISTRACTIONS**